 On September 17, 2011, the state's first Commercial Vehicle Safety Summit was held.
 Summits were held again in 2012, 2013, 2015, 2016 and 2018.
 The summits were held at the Maritime Institute in Linthicum, Maryland and were sponsored by the MSP-Commercial Vehicle Enforcement Division, Commercial Vehicle Safety Unit, Federal Motor Carrier Safety Administration, State Highway Administration, Maryland Motor Truck Association and the Maryland Motor Coach Association.
 Topics included such topics as hauling permits, CSA, EOBR's and emerging technology in commercial vehicle enforcement.
 While we did not hold a summit in 2014 as we reconsidered our marketing approach, we held very successful summits in the fall of 2015, 2016 and 2018.
 Approximately 150 to 200 attendees were at each summit.
 Again, the summits included a full agenda of multiple sessions throughout the day presenting topics of great interest to the members of the trucking industry such as permitting, and ELDs.
 Sessions also focused on driver wellness.
 These very informative and topical sessions have covered such health topics as new hours of service rules, sleep apnea, improving blood pressure, diabetes, vision and eating healthy - all issues that could affect driver's ability to operate a CMV safely.
-With our most recent summit occurring during October of 2018, our next summit is going to be planned for fall of 2020.
-We would again expect about 150 - 200 attendees at the safety summit filled with presentations on contemporary MCSAP topics important to the CMV industry.
+With our most recent summit occurring during October of 2018, our next Summit was going to be held in the fall of 2020, but was cancelled due to the COVID 19 Pandemic.
+No Summit was scheduled for CCY2021, but we are hopefull to be able to hold our next summit in the fall of CY2022.
+If new variants of the pandemic make that impossible we will seek to arrange for a virtual Summit.

 The MCD and the Commercial Vehicle Enforcement Division share in answering CMV related questions and providing safety talks, attending state trucking association meetings, conducting state sponsored outreach events and conducting local educational safety events.
 With the CVED having inspection facilities located across the state and a main office in the Baltimore/Washington metro area, many requests for talks and safety events are delegated to local inspection facility personnel for follow-up.
 Nearly all of the 150 MCSAP certified personnel (civilian and troopers) in the CVED are capable of providing the requested outreach and will throughout the year involved at some level in providing outreach in some form.
 Many of these outreach efforts will target local CMV companies and regional groups such as farmers, milk haulers, loggers and other specialized industries.
-As well as CVED, the other state agencies (Dept of Environment -HazMat related, MD Transportation Authority - general CMV related & Public Service Commission - Motor Coach related) will be requested to give talks and provide outreach in their areas of expertise.
+As well as CVED, the other state agencies (Dept of Environment -HazMat related, MD Transportation Authority - general CMV related & Public Service Commission - Motor Coach related) have been requested to give talks and provide outreach in their areas of expertise.
 The MCD has three personnel who answer numerous safety related questions daily from the industry and other concerned persons.
-Two of our MCSAP experts in the MCD also provide numerous talks and and attend outreach events throughout the year and across the state.
-Those outreach efforts are effectively documented and records maintained.
+Two of our MCSAP experts in the MCD have provided numerous talks in past years and and attend outreach events throughout the year and across the state.
+However, requests for live presentations during CY2020 and CY2021 have been very few.
+There were lso fewer phone calls with regard to start-up operations or regulations.
+There were considerably more calls about license and medical card renewals and exemptions from the regulations.